dnyabuti/grpc-go/README.md

 ### Running

-The [entrypoint][entry.go] has been provided.
+The [entrypoint](entry.go) has been provided.
 Assuming your server is already running on port 50051, run the following command

 `go run entry.go`